rngtang/SBOM/README.md

 For reference, a SBOM is a formal record of all software packages and components used by a software project or machine.
 These components can be commercial or open-source, and in turn rely on other components themselves.
-This creates a series of reliances, or a chain of dependencies, that is not easily visible to the creator or user of the main project.
+This creates a series of reliances, or a chain of sbomComponents, that is not easily visible to the creator or user of the main project.
-An SBOM helps to solve this issue by finding all the dependencies of a project and listing them out (in our case) as a JSON file.
+An SBOM helps to solve this issue by finding all the sbomComponents of a project and listing them out (in our case) as a JSON file.

 Due to the heirarchical nature of SBOMs, most SBOM JSON files are at or over tens of